Pierce Butler (American politician): Politician

 Butler displayed inconsistencies that troubled his associates.
 He favored ratification of the Constitution yet did not attend the South Carolina convention that ratified it.
-Later, he was elected by the South Carolina state legislature to three separate terms in the United States Senate but changed his party allegiance: beginning as a Federalist, he switched to the Jeffersonian party in 1795.
+Later, he was elected by the South Carolina state legislature to three terms in the United States Senate — from 1789 to October 1796, and from November 1802 to November 1804 — but changed his party allegiance: beginning as a Federalist, he switched to the Democratic-Republicans in 1795.
 In 1804, he declared himself a political independent.
-After these successive changes, voters did not elect Butler again to national office.
+Between his tenures as a senator, Butler ran in South Carolina's 2nd congressional district in 1798, but overwhelmingly lost to incumbent John Rutledge Jr. After these successive changes, voters did not elect Butler again to national office.
 They elected him three more times to the state legislature as an easterner who spoke on behalf of the west.

 Vice President Aaron Burr was Butler's guest at his St. Simons plantations in September 1804.
 Burr was, at the time, lying low after shooting Alexander Hamilton in the July 1804 duel.
 The states of New York and New Jersey had each indicted Burr for murder in the duel's wake.
 Burr had traveled during August to Butler's plantation under the pseudonym Roswell King, Butler's overseer's name.
 During Burr's stay in early September, one of the worst hurricanes in history hit the area, and Burr's firsthand description documents both his stay and this event.